Emergent spatial patterns of coexistence in species-rich plant communities: Abstract

 \section{Abstract}

 Statistical Physics has proved essential to analyze multi-agent environments.
-Motivated by the empirical observation of various non-equilibrium features in Barro Colorado and other ecological systems, we analyze a plant-species abundance model, presenting analytical evidence of scale-invariant plant clusters and non-trivial emergent modular correlations.
-Such first theoretical confirmation of a scale-invariant region, based on percolation processes, reproduces the key features in actual ecological ecosystems and can confer the most stable equilibrium for ecosystems with vast biodiversity.
+Motivated by the empirical observation of various non-equilibrium features in Barro Colorado and other ecological systems, we analyze a plant-species abundance model of neutral competition, presenting analytical evidence of scale-invariant plant clusters and non-trivial emergent modular correlations.
+Such first theoretical confirmation of a scale-invariant region, based on percolation processes, reproduces the key features in natural rainforest ecosystems and can confer the most stable equilibrium for ecosystems with vast biodiversity.

-\red{The stable coexistence of multiple ecological species represents a primary problem in theoretical ecology.
-Mesoscopic descriptions and agent-based modeling --aiming to elucidate the mechanisms upscaling the response of individuals (trees) to the ecosystem level-- have proven that constitutes a multi-scale problem far from being resolved \cite{Villa2015, Levin1992, Wiegand2021}. }